Periodontally Accelerated Osteogenic Orthodontics

 Dr. Gallardo can discuss any side effects and risks with patients at the consultation appointment.
 With any out-patient periodontal surgical procedure, patients may experience the following:

-Although it is important to be aware of these risks, they are rare when the procedure is performed by an expert periodontist like Dr. Gallardo.
+Although it is good to know these risks, they are rare when an expert periodontist like Dr. Gallardo performs the procedure.

 Why Should I Choose Dr. Gallardo to Perform Wilckodontics?

 As a top Miami periodontist with over 25 years of experience, Dr. Gallardo performs over 400 surgeries annually.
 He has achieved mastery in his knowledge of dental anatomy and is precise in his approach.
 Dr. Gallardo only introduces the safest and most effective modern procedures into his practice.
-Not only are his techniques advanced and contemporary and his success rate unparalleled, but his equipment and facility are also on the cutting edge of dentistry.
-Learn more about Dr. Gallardo on his site for Gallardo Periodontics – Dental Implants – IV Sedation.
+His techniques are advanced and contemporary, and his success rate is unparalleled.
+Additionally, his equipment and facility are also on the cutting edge of dentistry.
+Learn more about Dr. Gallardo at Gallardo Periodontics – Dental Implants – IV Sedation.

 Articles About Wilckodontics